for business growth and social good.

-Responsible Artificial Intelligence for people and society: I help keep an eye on critical issues at the intersection of AI business innovation, human rights and sustainable development to future-proof your company, elevate your brand and make profit in new and meaningful ways.
+I help keep an eye on critical issues at the intersection of AI business innovation and sustainable development to future-proof your Strategy, elevate your Brand and make Profit in new and meaningful ways.

 Creating business processes and ethical practices to maximize AI benefits for humanity and prevent risks to people

-Making a difference in people's lives by implementing the Sustainable Development Goals (SDGs) using AI
+Improving people's lives & helping solve society's biggest problems by advancing Sustainable Development Goals using AI